Interwar unemployment and poverty in the United Kingdom

-Interwar unemployment and poverty in the United Kingdom describes a period of poverty in Interwar Britain between the end of the First World War in 1918 and the start of the Second World War in 1939.
 Unemployment was the dominant issue of British society during the interwar years.
 Unemployment levels rarely dipped below 1,000,000 and reached a peak of more than 3,000,000 in 1933, a figure which represented more than 20% of the working population.
 The unemployment rate was even higher in areas including South Wales and Liverpool.
 The Government extended unemployment insurance schemes in 1920 to alleviate the effects of unemployment.

 Causes

 There were several reasons for the decline in industry after the First World War.
 The end of the war brought a boom.
 In the shipping industry, businesses expanded rapidly in order to take advantage of the increase in demand.
 However, the boom was short-lived and this rapid expansion caused a slump from oversupply.
 Structural weaknesses in the British economy meant a disproportionate number of jobs were in the traditional industries.
 A combination of a lack of pre-war technological development and post-war competition damaged the economy and the new industries which emerged employed fewer people.
 At the same time, Britain began to lose its overseas markets due to strong foreign competition.
 Some have argued that an overly generous unemployment insurance system worsened the state of the economy.
-The Wall Street Crash in 1929 was responsible for a worldwide downturn in trade and led to the Great Depression.
+The Wall Street crash in 1929 was responsible for a worldwide downturn in trade and led to the Great Depression.

 Apart from the major pockets of unemployment, Britain was generally prosperous.
 Historian Piers Brendon writes: